atanasgegov/imdg-perf-check/README.md

             - {what: '${spring.profiles.active}', mode: deletes, time-in-ms: 60000}
        ...
   ```
-4. Run.
+4. Run the program:
-  java -jar imdgperfcheck-0.0.1-SNAPSHOT.jar -Dspring.config.location=.
+  **java -jar imdgperfcheck-0.0.1-SNAPSHOT.jar -Dspring.config.location=.**

 5. Configurations
-  The main configuration is at src/main/resources/application.yml
+  The main configuration is at **src/main/resources/application.yml**
-Each DB has its own file for example for Reds the file is src/main/resources/application-redis.yml.
+Each DB has its own file for example for Reds the file is **src/main/resources/application-redis.yml**.
-Docker setup can be found at directory src/main/resources/docker.
-Each DB has its own sub-directory, for example, Hazelcast directory is src/main/resources/docker/hazelcast.
+Docker setup can be found at directory **src/main/resources/docker**.
+Each DB has its own sub-directory, for example, Hazelcast directory is **src/main/resources/docker/hazelcast**.
 When the particular docker container is run it has to be run commands that are important for proper setup, for example, the creation of the indexes.
 For each DB example of such commands can be found at docker folder -> https://github.com/atanasgegov/imdg-perf-check/blob/main/src/main/resources/docker/read-and-exec-docker-helpful-commands-before-to-run-the-tests.txt